nnn14nick/youtube-discord-notification-bot/README.md

 # Simple Discord Youtube Notification Bot

-A simple discord bot built with **Discord.js** that sends notification to your server when a youtube video/stream is released on defined youtube channel.
+A simple discord bot built with **Discord.js** that sends notification to your discord server when a youtube video/stream is released on defined youtube channel.
 The bot checks for new video/stream every 5 minutes.

 1. download or clone the repository
 2. npm install